 Images that load in after initial page render are another source of CLS problems.
 Some solutions:

-• Use low-quality image placeholders that are the same size as the final image.
+tags so the page allotts the proper space for the image even before it loads. - Use low-quality image placeholders that are the same size as the final image.
 Swap in the full-quality image once loaded.

 CSS or JavaScript Errors